 In February, the Graduate Committee begins a careful review of funding availability and commitments to continuing students.
 Evaluations by Research Assistants' academic and research advisors are very important for this review.
-Teaching assistants are similarly reviewed by their supervising professor and the Graduate Committee for the quality of their teaching effort.Based on its reading of each student's record and discussion with the student's major professor, the Graduate Committee makes a list of those students (new and continuing) who are deemed eligible for a Research and/or Teaching Assistantship for the following year.
+Teaching assistants are similarly reviewed by their supervising professor and the Graduate Committee for the quality of their teaching effort.
+Based on its reading of each student's record and discussion with the student's major professor, the Graduate Committee makes a list of those students (new and continuing) who are deemed eligible for a Research and/or Teaching Assistantship for the following year.
 The Graduate Committee recommends to the Chair that Graduate Assistants who are not making satisfactory progress not be reappointed.
 Individual faculty members and the department Chair make the actual decisions about who is hired as a Graduate Assistant.
 Letters of reappointment for continuing students are usually sent in May or June for the fiscal year starting July 1.

 Vacation Leave for Research Assistants.
-Research Assistants are, for the most part, on 12-month appointments and are not covered by the rules of the collective bargaining agreement between the university and the Teaching Assistants Association (TAA), which negotiates paid vacation allowances for TAs and PAs.
+Research Assistants are, for the most part, on 12-month contracts.
 Vacations and other absences must be approved by the student's supervising professor.
-Teaching Assistants are usually appointed for a semester or an academic year and their work schedules are covered by the agreement of the TAA with the university.
-The rules of the TAA contract can be found here (see TA and PA Collective Bargaining in Section 4.1, below).
-Graduate Assistants who take un-approved leaves of absence will be deemed as not making satisfactory progress.
+Teaching Assistants are usually appointed for a semester or an academic year.
+Graduate Assistants who take unapproved leaves of absence will be deemed as not making satisfactory progress.